deNBI/cloud-user-docs/wiki/Tutorials/Kubermatic/index.md

 >[!NOTE]
 > ```Changes introduced to the Type:Loadbalancer```
-> Since the setup changed liked described earlier, we need some specific annotations to tell the loadbalancer that it needs to be spawned in a network/subnet which is connected to the `dmz` external network/floating ip pool
+> Since the setup changed liked described earlier, we need some specific annotations to tell the loadbalancer that it needs to be spawned in a network/subnet which is connected to the `dmz` external network/floating ip pool.
-> The following steps should help you to set this up
+> The following steps should help you to set this up.

 1) If there is no Router existing in your openstack project which is connected to the `dmz` external-network you need to setup one which could be named **<project-name_router_dmz_internal>**
 2) Afterwards we need a network and subnet aswell, again give it proper helpful names like **<project-name_dmz_internal_network>** and **<project-name_dmz_internal_subnet>**